OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 - Pass a PDB of the protein target (TYK2) with `-p tyk2_protein.pdb`.
 - Instruct `openfe` to output files into a directory called `network_setup` with the `-o network_setup` option.
+- Instruct `openfe` to only run one full repeat of the alchemical simulation per `quickrun` call using `--n-protocol-repeats 1`.
+  **Note:** `openfe`'s default behaviour is that it needs three repeats to calculate the uncertainty (i.e. standard deviation) in an estimate.
+By settings `--n-protocol-repeats` to 1, you must execute the transformation a minimum of 3 times.

 Planning the campaign may take some time due to the complex series of tasks involved: